MatthewLJensen/kafka-visualization/README.md

         - A javascript Application
             - Creates producers and consumers on a variety of topics and consumer groups.
         - A python Application
-            - Monitoring Consumers
-            - Capturing Kafka Architecture
+            - Will grab consumers, groups, and brokers, and monitor how they interact with each other.

 - February 16:
-    - An email with our chosen conference
+    - Paper introduction and our chosen conference
-    - Paper introduction
     - Second Version of the Tool.
         - Extend python application to detect kafka producers
             - Note: This has complexity because kafka is a distributed system and isn't aware of the producers.
 We will likely need to create a consumer in order to get the producer's metadata.